anBertoli/go-microservice-project/README.md

 ## Deploy
 The _deploy_ folder contains several files related to the deploy of the application.
-Note that values and paths in these files must be edited with correct values for your specific needs (example: the domain snapvault.ablab.dev will not work since it is already owned).
+Note that values and paths in these files must be edited with correct values for your specific needs (example: the domain).

 The _nginx_ directory contains configuration files useful to setup a Nginx instance which will act as a reverse proxy between public requests and our REST API.
 The _prometheus_ directory contains the configuration file and the systemd